stardog-union/stardog.js/README.md

     $ npm install

-This will install all the dependencies using npm, once this is done, run the test cases:
+This will install all the dependencies using npm, once this is done, run the test cases.

-    $ npm test

-That will run all the test cases in `spec/`

 All tests should pass.

+###Running Tests

+This will run all the test cases in `spec/`.

+#### In the Browser
+1\.
+Start Stardog with the `http` port on `5823`:

+    stardog-admin server start --http 5823

+2\.
+Start the proxy via:

+    node test/testCORS.js

+3\.
+Open the file `test/index.html` in your browser.

+#### In node.js

+Just execute:

+    npm test

 ## Version details ##